Teddy34/gatsby-blog/blog/angularjs_to_react/index.md

 The most immediate pains of this stack were the JavaScript language limitations.
 Having used the ES6 and beyond on other projects, it was hard to go years backward.
 Although some features are more cosmetic than we might think, this had severe impacts on the complexity and readability of our codebase.
 This also could become soon a showstopper preventing us to recruit as well.

-Meanwhile, we had features to ship.
+We did not have plans to migrate at that time.
+We just wanted to improve our stack and meanwhile, we had features to ship.
 All of our changes would have to be atomic and spread over time without breaking the product.
 This is quite different from a big refactoring project where everything stops until it is finished.
 The time we lost building intermediate temporary solutions was compensated by the excellent risk management of this incremental process and the continuity of the roadmap.

 ### Adopting Redux architecture (March 2017)